I took a long train to Gero, and

 With a piece of towel on his head

-Looking at the trees with wedding dresses
+Looking at the trees with a wedding dress

 Feeling a breeze, deeper into the water